shivannis/xandr-docs-public/xandr-docs/articles/bidders/native-ad-markup-bidding.md

 Some considerations:

 - Either the `crid` or `adid` field must be included in the bid response to identify the creative that was registered.
-The `crid` value must match the creative's `code;` `adid` must match the creative's `id.`
+The `crid` value must match the creative's `code;` `adid` must match the creative's `id`.
 - Native creative assets must be passed via the `seatbid.bid.adm.native` object.
 Be sure to include image assets, data assets, impression trackers, and click trackers.
 These assets will serve instead of the creative asset you initially registered.

     > [!NOTE]
     > The creative assets you bid with must belong to the same brand as the creative asset you initially registered.
 Xandr periodically scans and reviews ad markup creative content to ensure this content is consistent with the registered creative.
 If there is a discrepancy, your creative can be rejected by platform audit.
 Frequent creative audit rejections due to rotating brands can result in revoked access to the Ad Markup Bidding with Native feature.

 - If you do not pass native creative assets in your bid response, or the assets are malformed, the registered creative content will serve by default.